HmsRalte/Hand-Tracker/code_explanation.md

 **We initialize the mediapipe Hands object for hand detection**

-  - self.mp_hands: intializes a mediapipe hands object with specified parameters
+  - *self.mp_hands*: intializes a mediapipe hands object with specified parameters
-  - mp.solutions.hands.Hands: refers to 'Hands' class within the 'hands' module of mediapipe library.
+  - *mp.solutions.hands.Hands*: refers to 'Hands' class within the 'hands' module of mediapipe library.
-     - mp: reference to mediapipe at the moment of importing the library
+     - *mp*: reference to mediapipe at the moment of importing the library
-     - solutions: submodule within the mediapipe library containing pre-built solutions or models for various computer vision tasks.
+     - *solutions*: submodule within the mediapipe library containing pre-built solutions or models for various computer vision tasks.
-     - hands: wihtin 'soultuions' submodule, ;hands; specifically refers to the module responsible for hand tracking
+     - *hands*: wihtin 'soultuions' submodule, ;hands; specifically refers to the module responsible for hand tracking
-     - Hands: This is the 'Hands' ca=lass within the ;hands; module.
+     - *Hands*: This is the 'Hands' ca=lass within the ;hands; module.
 It is likely the main class for hand tracking in mediapipe and is used ofr initializing an instance of the hand tracking model.
-   - self.mp_drawing: initializes the mdeiapipe drawing utilities module
+   - *self.mp_drawing*: initializes the mdeiapipe drawing utilities module
-   - self.results: initializes a variable to store the results of hand detection.
+   - *self.results*: initializes a variable to store the results of hand detection.
 It is initially set to 'None'.